 - 100 BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
-Fundamentals of electrical/electronic operations, linear devices and instrumentation essential to electrical/electronics maintenance and troubleshooting.
+Fundamentals of electrical/electronic operations, linear devices and instrumentation essential to electrical/ electronics maintenance and troubleshooting.
 Laboratory. - 125 DIGITAL ELECTRONICS FOR TECHNICIANS 4 credits Prerequisite: 2600:100.
-Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - 155 MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING2 credits Corequisite: 2600:125.
-The in-depth coverage of assembler language and architecture for 8088-based systems. - 160 PERSONAL COMPUTER SERVICING Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
-Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment. - 180 MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
+Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - 155 MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING 2 credits Corequisite: 2600:125.
+The in-depth coverage of assembler language and architecture for 8088-based systems. - 160 PERSONAL COMPUTER SERVICING

+Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
+Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment.

+- 180 MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
 Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment. - 185 MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
 Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work. - 190 MICROPROCESSOR SYSTEMS ARCHITECTURE 3 credits Prerequisite: 2600:100; corequisite: 2600:160.
-Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software. - FIELD EXPERIENCE IN MICROPROCESSOR SERVICE 2 credits Prerequisites: 2600:180 and 230.
+Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software. - 280 FIELD EXPERIENCE IN MICROPROCESSOR SERVICE 2 credits Prerequisites: 2600:180 and 230.
 Work experience within a business that makes, uses, or services microprocessor-based equipment.

-MEDICAL ASSISTING 2740:
+MEDICAL ASSISTING

 - 120 MEDICAL TERMINOLOGY 3 credits

 Study of language used in medicine.

-- 121 STUDY OF DISEASE PROCESSES FOR MEDICAL ASSISTING 3 credits
+- 121 STUDY OF DISEASE PROCESSES FOR MEDICAL ASSISTING3 credits Prerequisite: 2740:120.

-Prerequisite: 2740:120.
 Study of diseases of major body functions.

 - 230 BASIC PHARMACOLOGY 3 credits

 Overview of drugs used in a medical setting.

 - 241 MEDICAL RECORDS 3 credits

 Prerequisite: 2740:120.
 Introduction to insurance procedures and codings used in a physician's office.

-ENVIRONMENTAL HEALTH AND SAFETY TECHNOLOGY 2800:
+ENVIRONMENTAL HEALTH AND SAFETY TECHNOLOGY

-- 200 PHYSICS FOR ENVIRONMENTAL TECHNICIANS 3 credits Prerequisite: 2030:152.
-Introduction to the broad scope of physics including mechanics, heat, sound, electricity, and radiation.
-Laboratory. - 210 OCCUPATIONAL SAFETY AND RISK 3 credits Introduction to the field of health and safety as related to business and industrial operations.
-Emphasis is placed on hazard/risk analysis and the regulatory environment. - 220 ENVIRONMENTAL LAW AND REGULATIONS 3 credits Introduction to the legal system and to the laws and regulations dealing with water, air, land, noise and other sources of pollution. - 230 WATER AND ATMOSPHERIC POLLUTION 3 credits Prerequisite: 3100:104, 105.
+- 200 INTERNET: PHYSICS FOR ENVIRONMENTAL TECHNICIANS 1 credit Online course utilizing aspects of the Internet introducing various topics of physics important to Environmental Technicians including mechanic energy, heat, sound, fluid flow, and radioactivity. - 210 OCCUPATIONAL SAFETY AND RISK 3 credits Introduction to the field of health and safety as related to business and industrial operations.
+Emphasis is placed on hazard/risk analysis and the regulatory environment. - 220 ENVIRONMENTAL LAW AND REGULATIONS 3 credits Introduction to the legal system and to the laws and regulations dealing with water, air, land, noise and other sources of pollution. - WATER AND ATMOSPHERIC POLLUTION 3 credits Prerequisite: 3100:104, 105.
 Basic concepts of aquatic and atmospheric systems and the processes which pollute them.
 Emphasis on control and monitoring of cultural, industrial, and agricultural pollution sources.
-Laboratory. - 232 ENVIRONMENTAL SAMPLING LABORATORY 2 credits Corequisite: 2800:230.
-Field experience with a wide range of environmental sampling techniques and equipment.
+I aboratory. - 232 ENVIRONMENTAL SAMPLING LABORATORY 2 credits Corequisite: 2800:230.
+Field experience with a wide range of environmental sampling techniques and equipment. - 250 INTERNSHIP: ENVIRONMENTAL HEALTH AND SAFETY 3 credits Prerequisite: Students must have permission of Program Coordinator, completed at least 30 hours of course work, and at least one of the following courses pertinent to internship: 2230:250; 2230:257; 2800:210; 2800:220; 2800:230 and 232.
+A supervised work experience in Environmental Health and/or Safety to increase student understanding of the practical application of health and safety training.

-GENERAL TECHNOLOGY 2820:
+GENERAL TECHNOLOGY